gajus/http-terminator/.README/README.md

 * it allows graceful timeout to sockets with ongoing HTTP requests
 * it properly handles HTTPS connections
 * it informs connections using keep-alive that server is shutting down by setting a `connection: close` header
+* it does not terminate the Node.js process